-- a) This public agency shall submit a budget application for Part B funds on or before the required due date.
-Part B funds may not be obligated until the budget application has been substantially approved, which occurs upon submission. - b) This public agency must ensure that obligations made with Part B funds only occur between the substantial approval date of the budget application and June 30 of the fiscal year. - c) This public agency must ensure obligated Part B funds are expended by September 30 of each fiscal year. - d) This public agency must ensure Part B funds from the current grant cycle do not pay for expenditures from a prior grant cycle. - e) This public agency must ensure that the public agency's written procurement procedure is followed when purchasing goods and/or services with Part B funds.

-- f) This public agency shall submit payment requests for Part B funds by the required due dates.
-Payment request must be based on actual expenditures to date. - g) This public agency must create a coding system for tracking special education expenditures paid with Part B funds, state funds, and local funds separately. - h) This public agency must create a coding system to tie all federal revenue received (Part B, Early Childhood Special Education (ECSE), and High Need Fund (HNF)), to specific expenditures. - i) This public agency must ensure all personnel paid in full or in part with Part B funds must maintain time and effort documentation. - j) This public agency must us the accounting codes identified in the MO Accounting Manual to track special education expenditures. - k) This public agency capital outlay purchases with Part B funds must be prior approved by DESE.
-This includes equipment, construction/renovation and vehicles/buses. - 1) This public agency shall submit a final expenditure report (FER) for Part B funds on or before the required due date. - m) This public agency shall maintain appropriate records to verify all expenditures of funds received under Part B of IDEA.
+- a) This agency shall submit a budget application for Part B funds on or before the required due date.
+Part B funds may not be obligated until the budget application has been substantially approved, which occurs upon submission. - b) This agency shall submit payment requests for Part B funds by the required due dates.
+Payment requests must be based on actual expenditures to date or expenditures that will occur within three days of receiving the funds. - c) This agency must create a system for tracking Part B funds separately from state/local funds. - d) Capital outlay purchases with Part B funds must be prior approved by the Department.
+This includes equipment, construction/renovation and vehicles/buses. - e) This agency shall submit a final expenditure report (FER) for Part B funds on or before the required due date. - f) Appropriate records shall be maintained to verify all expenditure of funds received under Part B of IDEA.